goldbergyoni/nodebestpractices/sections/errorhandling/returningpromises.md

 ### One Paragraph Explainer

 When an error occurs, whether from a synchronous or asynchronous flow, it's imperative to have a full stacktrace of the error flow.
-Surprisingly, if an async function returns a promise (e.g., calls other async function)  without awaiting, should an error occur then the caller function won't appear in the stacktrace.
+Surprisingly, if an async function returns a promise (e.g. calls other async function) without awaiting, should an error occur then the caller function won't appear in the stacktrace.
 This will leave the person who diagnoses the error with partial information - All the more if the error cause lies within that caller function.
 There is a feature v8 called "zero-cost async stacktraces" that allow stacktraces not to be cut on the most recent `await`.
 But due to non-trivial implementation details, it will not work if the return value of a function (sync or async) is a promise.
 So, to avoid holes in stacktraces when returned promises would be rejected, we must always explicitly resolve promises with `await` before returning them from functions

 <br/>